ministryofjustice/peoplefinder/README.md

 ![Build Status](https://circleci.com/gh/ministryofjustice/peoplefinder.png?circle-token=7af6dba1153f14c5e9b4ca7aec831720aeb00b1c)

+## Installing for development

+This is not how people finder is actually deployed but provides an environment to do development on the app.

+On a Ubuntu 12.04 LTE box:

+- install curl, git, postgresql, postgresql-dev-all, nodejs
+- install rails through rvm.
+One way is:
+  - `gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3`
+  - `\curl -L https://get.rvm.io | bash -s stable --ruby`
+- start a new shell
+- `rvm gemset use global`
+- `gem install bundler`
+- `gem install rails`
+- `clone this repository`
+- `cd peoplefinder`
+- `bundle install`
+- `sudo su postgres createuser ubuntu` (or the name of the user the application will be running as)
+- `createdb peoplefinder_development` (as the user the application will be running as)
+- `bin/rake db:migrate RAILS_ENV=development`
+- `bundle exec rails s -b 0.0.0.0`

+Point your browser to http://0.0.0.0:3000 and you should see the application's start page.

 ## Configuration

 These should be defined in the config/application.rb or in the enviroments/__environment__.rb files if the settings need to be